garden-io/garden/docs/advanced/custom-commands.md

     type: string
 gardenCommand:
   - run
-  - task
-  - ${args.task-name}
+  - ${args.action-name}
   - --var
   - dbHostname=${opts.db || "db"}
 ```

-Here we've made a wrapper command for running tasks in your project.
-We require one positional argument for the name of the task to run.
+Here we've made a wrapper command for executing `Run` actions in your project.
+We require one positional argument for the name of the action to run.
 Then we define an option for overriding a project variable.
-For the example, we imagine there's a project variable that's templated into the tasks that controls the hostname of a database they need to connect to.
+For the example, we imagine there's a project variable that's templated into the `Run` actions that controls the hostname of a database they need to connect to.
 The last lines in the example override the variable and default to `"db"` if the option flag isn't set.
-To run this command, you could run e.g. `garden run-task my-task --db test`, which would run `my-task` with the `dbHostname` variable set to `test`.
+To run this command, you could run e.g. `garden wrapped my-action --db test`, which would run `my-action` with the `dbHostname` variable set to `test`.

 You might want to augment this example to further accept any additional arguments and append to the Garden command.
 To do that, you could add the following: